CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-They become one of the most popular cycling accessories because they increase riders’ awareness by alerting them about moving objects through their bike computer.
+Cycling radars become one of the most popular cycling accessories because they increase your awareness by alerting you about vehicles through your bike computer or phone.

 The best radar overall is the Garmin Varia RTL515.
-Despite being among the first radars, it’s my benchmark radar.
+Although this is one of the first radars on the market, it is my reference radar.
 It’s the most reliable and accurate in (multi)car detection.
 It has decent battery life and excellent brightness.
 Its main downsides are the bad mount, often sliding on the seatpost, and MicroUSB charging.
+Feel free to buy it here without extra costs or continue reading to learn how to choose a bicycle radar, how it works, and more.

 What Are the Best Cycling Radars?